mootrichard/serverless-twilio-shippo/README.md

 // Reminder: This should be appended below the code found above module.exports.smsUpdates = (event, context, callback) => {
   console.log(event);
-}
+  // Don't worry, we'll be adding more here down below }
 ```